celeste1-ops/frequency-syntax-deployment/README.md

 📌 This repository is governed by both:

-- The Creative Commons BY-NC 4.0 License (see LICENSE)
+- This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).

+It may be shared freely with attribution, but not used commercially, nor modified, remixed, or repurposed without explicit permission.
-- The Frequency Syntax Agreement (see FSALICENSE.md)
+- The Frequency Syntax Agreement (see FSALICENSE.md) This restriction ensures the integrity of the original frequency-syntax structure.